ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 	*
 		- x

-		- is a scalar variable of type double, that holds the value of the approximate global minimizer :math:`x` after a successful (status = 0) call.
+		- is a scalar variable of type T, that holds the value of the approximate global minimizer :math:`x` after a successful (status = 0) call.

 	*
 		- f

-		- is a scalar variable of type double, that holds the the value of the objective function :math:`f(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.
+		- is a scalar variable of type T, that holds the the value of the objective function :math:`f(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.

 	*
 		- g

-		- is a scalar variable of type double, that holds the the value of the gradient of the objective function :math:`f^{\prime}(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.
+		- is a scalar variable of type T, that holds the the value of the gradient of the objective function :math:`f^{\prime}(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.

 	*
 		- h

-		- is a scalar variable of type double, that holds the the value of the second derivative of the objective function :math:`f^{\prime\prime}(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.
+		- is a scalar variable of type T, that holds the the value of the second derivative of the objective function :math:`f^{\prime\prime}(x)` at the approximate global minimizer :math:`x` after a successful (status = 0) call.

 	*
 		- eval_fgh